 Datasources

-Manage catalog, knowledge files, and components for each datasource.
+Manage catalog and knowledge base for each datasource.

 Each datasource can have its own context.